Privacy Practices

 Coroners, Medical Examiners, Funeral Directors, Organ Procurement Organizations: We may release your health information to a coroner, medical examiner, funeral director or, if you are an organ donor, to an organization involved in the donation of organs and tissue.

-Military, Veterans and Other Specific Government Functions: If you are a member of the armed forces, we may use and disclose your health information as required by military command authorities.
-We may disclose health information for national security purposes or as needed to protect the President of the United States or certain other officials or to conduct certain special investigations.
+Military and Veterans: If you are a member of the armed forces, we may use and disclose your health information as required by military command authorities for activities they deem necessary to carry out their military mission.
+We may disclose health information about foreign military personnel to the appropriate foreign military authority.

-Reporting Victims of Abuse, Neglect or Domestic Violence: If we believe that you have been a victim of abuse, neglect or domestic violence, we may use and disclose your health information to notify a government authority, if authorized by law or if you agree to the report.
+Reporting Victims of Abuse, Neglect or Domestic Violence: If we believe that you have been a victim of abuse, neglect, or domestic violence, we may use and disclose your health information to notify a government authority, if required by law or if you agree to the report.

-Inmates/Law Enforcement Custody: If you are under the custody of a law enforcement official or a correctional institution, we may disclose your health information to the institution or law enforcement official.
-This release would be necessary for the correctional institution to provide you with healthcare, to protect your health and safety or the health and safety of others, as well as for the safety of the institution itself.
+Inmates/Law Enforcement Custody: If you are under the custody of a law enforcement official or a correctional institution, we may disclose your health information to the institution or law enforcement official, if necessary, to provide you with healthcare, or to maintain, safety, security, and good order at the place where you are confined.
+This includes sharing information that is necessary to protect the health and safety of other inmates or persons involved in supervising or transporting inmates.

 Disaster Relief: Unless you object, we may disclose health information about you to a disaster relief organization.

-Public Health Activities: We may disclose your health information for public health activities.
+Public Health Activities: We may disclose your health information to public health officials so that they may carry out their public health activities.
 These activities generally include the following:

 • To prevent or control disease, injury or disability